Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting and equidistribution of quadratic irrationals in positive characteristic

 We conclude this Section by a characterisation of quadratic irrationals and reciprocal quadratic irrationals in the field of formal Laurent series $\FF_q((Y^{-1}))$ in terms of continued fractions.
 When $\FF_q[Y]$, $\FF_q(Y)$ and $v_\infty$ are replaced by $\ZZ$, $\QQ$ and its Archimedean absolute value, we refer for instance to \cite{Sarnak07} and \cite[Prop.~4.3]{ParPau12JMD} for characterisations of reciprocal quadratic irrationals.

 Recall that Artin's {\it continued fraction expansion} of $f\in \FF_q((Y^{-1}))- \FF_q(Y)$ is the sequence $(a_i=a_i(f))_{i\in\NN}$ in $\FF_q[Y]$ with $\deg a_i>0$ if $i>0$ such that

-See for instance the surveys \cite{Lasjaunias00,Schmidt00}, and \cite{Paulin02} for a geometric interpretation.
+See for instance the surveys \cite{Lasjaunias00,Schmidt00}, as well as \cite{Paulin02} for a geometric interpretation.
 We say that the continued fraction expansion of $f$ is {\it eventually periodic} if there exist $n\in\NN$ and $N\in\NN-\{0\}$ such that $a_{n+i}=a_{n+N+i}$ for every $i\in\NN$, and we write

 Such a sequence $a_n,\dots,a_{n+N-1}$ is called a {\it period} of $f$, and if of minimal length, it is well defined up to cyclic permutation.